ainame/emacs-d/README.md

 $ rake compile    # compile conf files
 $ rake clean      # remove compiled conf files
 $ rake gen_readme # generate README.md from pacakge list
+$ rake test       # run tests for .emacs.d
+$ rake install    # link to ~/.emacs.d, build and test
 ```

 ## using extensions
 These extensions will sync to remote repos by el-get.

+* cl-lib     ;; cl-lib load at first to compile other pacakges
 * ace-jump-mode
 * anything
 * anything-c-moccur